orthecreedence/simple-search/README.md

 people bug me enough):

 - Built-in, natural phrase searching
-- Sorting based on relevance: a document matches or it doesn't
+- Sorting based on relevance: currently a document matches or it doesn't
 - Persisting to disk
 - Range queries